nicklormanhall/assessment-week2-cookieclicker/README.md

 I wasn't sure fully what this meant, I assumed it was regarding updating the cookies per second.

-I found as I worked through building the assignment I came up with new ideas of how I wanted to handle to cookie clicker, for example I initially started with 1 fucntion for each upgrade I decided to see if and how I could use an array to store the cookie values and descriptions etc. With more time I would have looked to use this array in other fuctions.
+I found as I worked through the assignment I came up with new ideas of how I wanted to handle to cookie clicker, for example I initially started with 1 fucntion for each upgrade I decided to see if and how I could use an array to store the cookie values and descriptions etc. With more time I would have looked to use this array in other fuctions.

 https://nicklormanhall.github.io/assessment-week2-cookieclicker/ (live)
 https://github.com/nicklormanhall/assessment-week2-cookieclicker (github repo)

-The still had challenges with the Live server changes not always being reflected on the localhost, but I was more confident of the changes I had made and meant I saved again
+The still had challenges with the Live server changes not always being reflected on the localhost, but I was more confident of the changes I had made were correct and meant I saved again.

+With the assignment working correctly I decided to freeze my changes for the submission, however I wanted to carry on making additional changes to the "upgrade" process so I made a new branch called newupgrade and start making further changes to that branch.